Updated: Jun 25

-EBITDA, or ‘earnings before interest, taxes, depreciation, and amortization’, is a way of excluding non-operating activities from your figures, allowing you to focus in on the specific profitability of your business operations.
+EBITDA, or "earnings before interest, taxes, depreciation, and amortization", is a way of excluding non-operating activities from your figures, allowing you to focus on the specific profitability of your business operations.

-Similarly, EBITDA is helpful for investors, especially from larger firms, who may have different tax and depreciation arrangements to a business they wish to acquire.
-EBITDA provides investors with a simplified indicator of a business’ profitability, by removing factors potentially irrelevant to their own existing operating model.
+Similarly, EBITDA is helpful for investors, especially from larger firms, who may have different tax and depreciation arrangements for a business they wish to acquire.
+EBITDA provides investors with a simplified indicator of a business’s profitability, by removing factors potentially irrelevant to their own existing operating model.

 What is Net Profit?

 Net profit is often referred to as the ‘bottom line’.
 It concerns the total revenue of a business minus its total expenses and provides a more absolute figure than the somewhat more nuanced stats generated by EBITDA and gross profit figures.